MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

 Currently, security roles, canvas apps, and cloud flows are supported.
 Copilot sharing might also be available depending on your region.

 ### Can I update sharing when new versions are deployed?

 Sharing is available the first time an object is deployed to the target environment.
-Not updates.
+Sharing cannot be updated when new versions are deployed.
 Be sure to select an appropriate security group during the first deployment.
 Manage ongoing access via security groups.

 ### Which permissions are assigned for canvas apps and flows?